If you live in Louisiana, along the Mississippi River between New Orleans and Baton Rouge, you’re 50 times more likely to die from cancer.

 We live in a society that deems the lives of BAME people to be less valuable.
 In any industry that harnesses resources from the environment and outputs toxic chemicals, there are sacrifice zones – areas that it has been deemed acceptable to pollute.
-But as Hop Hopkins, director of strategic partnerships at grassroots environmental organisation The Sierra Club, explains: “you can’t have sacrifice zones without disposable people, and you can’t have disposable people without racism”.
+But as Hop Hopkins, director of strategic partnerships at grassroots environmental organisation The Sierra Club, explains: “you can’t have sacrifice zones without disposable people, and you can’t have disposable people without racism.”

 This isn’t by any means the only known instance of environmental racism.
 You may remember that in the summer of 2017 the Dakota Access Pipeline protests were all over the news.
 After neighbouring white communities had fought to keep the pipeline out of the vicinity of their homes, the final site was planned to cut through the Standing Rock Indian reservation.

-The disregard for Standing Rock’s sacred land and ancient burial sites was outrageous within itself.
+The disregard for Standing Rock’s sacred land and ancient burial sites was outrageous in itself.
 Sacred Stone Camp founder Ladonna Brave Bull Allard said at the time: “The U.S. government is wiping out our most important cultural and spiritual areas.
 And as it erases our footprint from the world, it erases us as a people.”
 But even more troubling was the disregard for their lives.
 The pipeline posed a serious threat to the community’s water supply, as proven by disastrous spills in Michigan in 2010 and Montana in 2015, both of which caused devastating damage.
 This pipeline could have been built anywhere, but Standing Rock was chosen because its people were deemed disposable.

 We live in a society that deems the lives of BAME people to be less valuable